Hackinside/Playstation-camera-drivers/README.md

 # PS4 and PS5 Camera windows 10/11 drivers

 __________________________________________________________________________________________________
-**More about the camera driver for windows 10 developent steps, by Antonio Jose Ramos Marquez (aka bigboss) @psxdev on twitter**
+**More about the camera driver for windows 10 development steps, by Antonio Jose Ramos Marquez (aka bigboss) @psxdev on Twitter**

 ### PlayStation Camera for Windows 10 Part 1
 https://psxdev.github.io/luke.html